intellivoid/SpamProtectionAgent/README.md

 An userbot that automates the process of reporting spam for [Spam Protection](https://t.me/SpamProtectionLogs), an antispam service by Intellivoid.

+## Notice!

+This is not actively being worked on, don't expect it to work or get proper support for this piece of software.
+If you would like to contribute then let us know in @IntellivoidDiscussions

 ## Terms of Service

 By using this userbot (or any userbot), you agree: